 So we talk.
 It doesn't have to be hard.
 Most writers just need someone who will read their work thoughtfully and be interested in helping them develop it further.
 And we listen.
 Really listen.
 A tutor who isn’t genuinely interested in all the crazy things people are working on around here doesn’t last long.
 We offer ideas – strategize and troubleshoot, discuss the work they’ve done and what they still might do, brainstorm ideas for what questions to ask instructors or mentors, model a new skill, provide our responses as readers to what they’ve written so far, help make sense of other feedback they’ve gotten.

-It means we have to be pretty flexible, always customizing our tutoring to the needs of the writer we’re working with at that moment, always figuring out new types of writing.
-It means we have to be relaxed and approachable, patient, so the writer feels like she can really say what’s on her mind.
-It means we have to have a kind of quiet confidence in our own thinking, research, and drafting practices so that we know what to share that might help the writer out.
-But we also have to cultivate the ability to learn from all the writers we work with so that we can round out our own creative problem-solving skills.
+It means we have to be pretty flexible, always customizing our tutoring to the needs of the writer or researcher we’re working with at that moment, always figuring out new types of projects.
+It means we have to be relaxed and approachable, patient, so the learner feels like she can really say what’s on her mind.
+It means we have to have a kind of quiet confidence in our own thinking, research, and drafting practices so that we know what to share that might help.
+But we also have to cultivate the ability to learn from all the writers and researchers we work with so that we can round out our own creative problem-solving skills.

-OWRC staff members have all sorts of synonyms for 'tutor': mediator, therapist, translator, buffer zone, navigator, advocate, strategist, mentor, co-learner.
-We prize in each other a wide knowledge base, top-notch communication skills, critical thinking, creativity, teamwork, intellectual curiosity, and shared commitment to supporting the researchers and writers who seek us out."
+OWRC staff members have all sorts of synonyms for 'tutor': mediator, shoulder-to-lean-on, translator, buffer zone, navigator, advocate, strategist, mentor, co-learner.
+We prize in each other top-notch communication skills, critical thinking, creativity, teamwork, intellectual curiosity, self-awareness and shared commitment to supporting the researchers and writers who seek us out."

 We look forward to reading your application.